bradleythornton/minimal-mistakes/_posts/2019-06-26-usb_drop_assessment.md

 Starting Apache

-Once you’ve loaded Kali up and logged-in, go to your terminal and type the below
+Once you’ve loaded Kali up and logged-in, go to your terminal and type the command below

 `service apache2 start`